-If you have been preparing for the arrival of some fluffy baby chicks, you'll need a brooder for them.
+If you have been preparing for the arrival of some fluffy baby chicks, you'll need a brooder.
 A brooder is a place that will keep the chicks contained, warm, and dry.
-Typically, it involves some kind of walls, a bottom surface that can be covered with shavings, a brooder lamp, and possibly a top to keep them from flying out.
+Typically, it involves some kind of walls, a bottom surface that can be covered with shavings, a heat lamp, and possibly a top to keep them from flying out.
 It also needs to house their food and water.

 The height of the lamp is what will determine the temperature at the level of the chicks.
-You'll need to experiment to find out what height works best for you.
-It's a really, really good idea to figure this out before the chicks arrive.
-And, having a way to easily adjust the height of the lamp (a piece of chain and an S hook work well) is handy, because each week you will reduce the temperature by 5 degrees F.
+You'll need to experiment to find out what height works best and it's a very good idea to figure this out before the chicks arrive.
+Having a way to easily adjust the height of the lamp is also handy (a piece of chain and an S hook work well) because each week you will reduce the temperature by five degrees Fahrenheit.

 To check that temperature, you'll need a thermometer of some kind.
-I've always used one with a wire and sensor so that I can read the temperature easily from the edge of the brooder, while the sensor sits right under the lamp.
-The chicks will peck at the wire, but they've never done any damage, and I usually tuck it under some of the shavings.
+One with a wire and sensor works well so you can read the temperature easily from the edge of the brooder while the sensor sits right under the lamp.
+The chicks will peck at the wire, but shouldn't do any damage, and you can tuck the wire under some of the shavings.

-I like to use pine shavings in my brooder, after a few days on paper towels so they chicks don't eat the shavings.
-Never use cedar shavings as they are toxic to poultry.
-Never use newspaper as the chicks can develop spraddle legs from the slipperiness of the newspaper.
+Many people like to use pine shavings in their brooder—never use cedar shavings as they are toxic to poultry.
+Also never use newspaper as the chicks can develop spraddle legs from the slipperiness of the paper.

 One to two inches of bedding in the bottom of the brooder is sufficient for comfy and happy chicks.